-For many network admins, Wireshark is the de facto standard for.
+For many network admins, Wireshark is the de facto standard for checking in on the health and security of networks.
 With this open source GUI network package capturing tool, you can monitor your network traffic and sniff out problems.
 Even better, you can have Wireshark save those captured packets for later viewing.
-Wireshark then allows you to filter through that traffic to find exactly what you're looking for.
+Wireshark then allows you to filter through that traffic to find exactly what you’re looking for.

 That’s where Brim comes in.
 Brim is a GUI tool with the single purpose of viewing Wireshark PCAP files.
 If network packet capture and analysis is your jam, you’re going to want to use Brim.
 Brim can help prevent you from getting lost in a sea of networking packets.
 Brim transforms PCAP files into Zeek logs (in the ZNG format) so you can easily search those logs and drill down into those packages to get even more information than you thought possible.

 Brim is free and available for Linux, macOS, and Windows.

 A running instance of Ubuntu Desktop (you can also install this on Red Hat-based distributions, macOS, or Windows)